-We locate our intellectual work within the broadly defined areas of Inequalities and Global and Transnational Sociology.
-The faculty explore their substantive interests in locations around the world, with research being conducted in the United States, the Middle East, China, sub-Saharan Africa, Eastern Europe, and Central Asia.
-Our diverse interests have allowed us to forge productive connections outside of the Department, with many of the faculty having joint appointments with several of the interdisciplinary research centers and programs on campus, including but not limited to, the new Carle Illinois College of Medicine, the Center for East Asian and Pacific Studies, the Russian, East European, and Eurasian Center, the Center for African Studies, and Global Studies.
+We locate our research and teaching within the broadly defined areas of Inequalities and Global and Transnational Sociology.
+The faculty explore their substantive interests in locations around the world, with research being conducted in the United States, the Middle East, East Asia, sub-Saharan Africa, Eastern Europe, and Central Asia.
+Our diverse interests have allowed us to forge productive connections outside of the Department, with many of the faculty having joint appointments with several of the interdisciplinary research centers and programs on campus, including but not limited to, the new Carle Illinois College of Medicine, the Center for African Studies, the Center for East Asian and Pacific Studies, the European Union Center, and the Center for Global Studies, and the Russian, East European, and Eurasian Center, with these five centers now all part of the Illinois Global Institute.

-The Department of Sociology offers an undergraduate major and minor, through which students gain sociological knowledge that they can apply in seeking solutions to local, state, national and international problems.
-As of 2017, we now also offer an undergraduate minor and a certificate in Criminology, Law, and Society that provides a foundation for students seeking to supplement their major area of study, to develop knowledge and skills needed for criminological, law, and justice related occupations, or to lay foundation for law school or graduate study in sociology, criminology, or justice fields.
-Our new certificate in Social Science Research Methods is designed to create a preparatory track for undergraduate students aspiring to graduate school or a research career and enhances preparation for social science research.
+The Department of Sociology offers an undergraduate major and minor, through which students gain sociological knowledge that they can apply in seeking solutions to local, state, national, and international problems.
+We also offer an undergraduate minor and a certificate in Criminology, Law, and Society that provides a foundation for students seeking to supplement their major area of study, to develop knowledge and skills needed for criminological, law, and justice related occupations, or to lay foundation for law school or graduate study in sociology, criminology, or justice fields.
+Our certificate in Social Science Research Methods is designed to create a preparatory track for undergraduate students aspiring to graduate school or a research career and enhances preparation for social science research.

 We also are proud of our strong graduate program.
-Our students continue to be active in research, presenting at conferences, publishing papers, winning awards, and securing tenure-track jobs.
-We are excited about the excellent new cohort of graduate students who will begin our program this fall.
+Our students continue to be active in research, presenting at conferences, publishing papers, winning awards, and securing tenure-track jobs and working as professional sociologists in Asia, Europe, and Latin America in addition to the U.S.

-We invite you to explore our new website and our latest newsletter to learn more about our research and publications, as well as our undergraduate and graduate programs.
+We invite you to explore our website and our newsletters to learn more about our research and publications, as well as our undergraduate and graduate programs.
 Please feel free to contact us!
 We would love to hear from you.